Fernando Vargas Peralta

 Juan Fernando Vargas Peralta (23 April 1914 – 11 August 1996) was a Chilean agricultural entrepreneur, industrialist, and politician.

-He served as Deputy for the 4th Departamental Group (La Serena, Coquimbo, Elqui, Ovalle, Combarbalá and Illapel) from 1969 to 1973, representing first the Liberal Party and later the National Party.
+He served as Deputy for the 4th Departamental Group (La Serena, Coquimbo, Elqui, Ovalle, Combarbalá and Illapel) from 1969 to 1973, representing the Liberal Party and later the National Party.
 He was also regidor of Paihuano during three terms from 1953 to 1969.

 Biography

 He was the son of Carlos Vargas Salcedo and Betsabé Peralta Rodríguez.
 In 1943, he married Gabriela Rodríguez Castro in Paihuano, with whom he had five children: Fernando, Carmen Luz, Juan Enrique, María del Pilar and María Gabriela.

 Studies and professional career

 He studied at the Colegio de los Padres Alemanes in La Serena and later at the Bernardo O'Higgins Military Academy, graduating as Naval Officer.
 He retired in 1939 as midshipman, first class.

 From 1939 he worked as an agricultural entrepreneur and from 1945 as an agricultural industrialist.
 Between 1947 and 1957 he also served as judge in the locality of Alcohuaz.